 The following are a few of the surprises and stories that await you in Let’s Hit the Road Again

-The book explores the lore and popular culture that surrounds some of the iconic cars, and the well- known highways and byways.
+Explore the lore and popular culture that surrounds some of the iconic cars, and the well- known highways and byways.
 Several highways became outright legends on their own.